Dev3211/Discord-DM-advertisement-bot/README.md

 1. It can DM all members using a time limit
 2. Has the ability to ignore users to DM.
 3. You can put any message you want.
-4. The bot can split long messages, which means you can easily mention everybody in the guild.
+4. The bot can split long messages, which makes the job easier to use long advertisement messages.